HOME

 AGNES BEAUMONT....2002

-6 Dec or, R4, afternoon play.
+6 Dec 02, R4, afternoon play.
 Kay Cavanagh/Paul Ritter/Adrian Scarborough/Becky Hindley/Jon Strickland/Ben Crowe.
 A 22 year old Puritan, a friend of John Bunyan, is accused of murder.
 A true story based on The Narrative of Mrs. Agnes Beaumont, published in 1674.

 TALES THE COUNTESS TOLD....2001